 COLUMBUS, Ohio (AP) — Ohio's elections chief has reconvened the panel that approves ballot language after the Ohio Supreme Court scolded the board for poorly wording a fall ballot issue on redistricting.

 Secretary of State Jon Husted (HYOO'-sted) called an emergency meeting of the state Ballot Board for Thursday to rewrite Issue 2.

 The turn of events follows a lawsuit filed by the group backing the issue, Voters First, arguing the board's original wording left out key elements of its elaborate proposal.
 The high court ruled Wednesday that board-approved language was inaccurate and incomplete.

-The proposal is pushed by the coalition Voters First.
-It would strip state and federal elected officials of their powers for drawing Ohio's legislative and congressional districts and give the job to a 12-person commission.
+The group proposes a constitutional amendment creating a new system for drawing Ohio's legislative and congressional maps.
+It would strip state and federal elected officials of their role in the process and give the job to a 12-person commission.